 The fact that Richard Madden and Kit Harrington would be reunited in the project for the first time since Game of Thrones was played up in the media.
 However, Harrington didn’t have that much screen time.
 It didn’t matter as there is such a large cast of leads; dividing the story up between them looked like it took effort.

 Despite having ten immortal aliens to get to know, the film does a great job exploring the nature of these characters rather than presenting them as comic book stereotypes.
-Despite their alien origins, the characters feel more human than we’ve with their baggage and entanglements.
+Despite their alien origins, the characters feel more human with their baggage and entanglements.
 This makes the film feel more like a drama than the usual action-packed adventure.

 It was all I could do to keep track of which side everyone was on and their motivations.